cda94581/expert-spoon/add-ons/equipment-management/README.md

 - Using a custom item/gesture to automatically open a UI for armor stands, to avoid painfully typing coordinates.
 - Potentially add language localization as an optional resource pack.
 - Add a pack icon lol.
+- Accessibility for other entities besides the `custom` command.

 ## Credits
 **Author:** [cda94581](https://github.com/cda94581)